 - Check out the Internet.
 There are multiple ways to discuss a particular concept.
 Sometimes hearing an explanation from someone else is all you need.

 - Get organized.
 If you don't do it already, start carrying a planner or a notebook just for homework assignments.
 With all the classes you have in middle school, it's important to keep it all straight.
 Write down the assignments in one place so that you remember what to do when you sit down to do your work.

 - Create a schedule.
 Between helping out at home and other things you need or want to do after school, it might be hard to find time to squeeze in homework.
 Set aside a time each day to focus just on homework.
 Get it done and the rest of the day is yours!

-For more information and resources to help military youth and teens navigate everything from the unique challenges of a mobile military lifestyle to managing their social lives, saving money, and going green, visit Military Youth on the Move!
+For more information and resources to help military youth and teens navigate everything from the unique challenges of a mobile military life to managing their social lives, saving money and going green, visit Military Youth on the Move!